barsdeveloper/tree-ds/README.md

 * Expandable with custom iterator types.
 * Boost compatibile serialization.

+## Getting started
+The library is header only, to start using it you just have to add the "include" directory to the include paths and then include it in your C++ file:

+    #include <TreeDS/tree.hpp>

-## Overview
+## Documentation
-The data structure is based on the node class.
-Every node has a memory overhead of 5 pointers size (40 bytes on 64 bit systems) plus the size of the stored object, of course.
+Available at the wiki: https://github.com/barsan-ds/TreeDS/wiki